 A smaller delay time (ms) means less space is dedicated to echo data.

-DAW automations of MIDI control parameters take up space in the song data; it's good to remove or mute automations whenever the channels they control are not heard in the song.
+DAW automations of MIDI control parameters correspond to more parameter-change commands in the song data, which take up more space; it's good to remove or mute automations whenever the channels they control are not heard in the song.

 In addition, DAW automations often have very high resolution curves/envelopes for their values; each tiny change of a parameter takes up space, so aliasing your automations into more staircase-like envelopes will save a lot of space.
 Many DAWs have an option to either quantize the automation/event data into larger divisions, or turn an automation curve into a square/pulse/stair-stepped shape.
 This change is often not even noticeable at playback, so it's a good place to start when optimizing song data.

-Much like with .it modules, each velocity change in a MIDI channel incurs a small memory cost in the .spc recording.
+Much like with .it modules, and for the same reason as above, each velocity change in a MIDI channel incurs a small memory cost in the .spc recording.
 Space can be saved by keeping the velocity constant for more consecutive notes in the MIDI data.

 Because MIDI allows arbitrary polyphony yet the SPC700 can only play 8 voices at a time, C700 has some smarts to automatically allocate notes to voices.
 This usually works well for less dense music; however, once more denser polyphonic elements are added (such as a percussion layer, or thick chords), you can easily find yourself running up against the voice limit.